syncfusion-content/wpf-docs/wpf/SfDataGrid/Record-Template-View.md

 ## Defining RowTemplateSelector

-You can use [DataTemplateSelector](https://msdn.microsoft.com/en-us/library/system.windows.controls.datatemplateselector.aspx) class to set custom template view for particular row based on data.
-You can set different templates to each row by using [TemplateViewDefinition.RowTemplateSelector](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~RowTemplateSelector.html) property.
+You can use [DataTemplateSelector](https://msdn.microsoft.com/en-us/library/system.windows.controls.datatemplateselector.aspx) class to set custom template view for a particular row based on the data.
+You can set different templates to each row by using the [TemplateViewDefinition.RowTemplateSelector](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~RowTemplateSelector.html) property.

 {% tabs %}
 {% highlight xaml %}